codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-05-na5.md

 </pre>
 </html>

-The output text is highlighted in this case since the output in both cases is a TTY device.
+The output text is highlighted in this case since the output stream is a TTY device.

 When the output stream is piped to another command, or redirected to a non-TTY device, the ANSI highlighting sequences are not placed in the output text.